Trident (software): Microsoft alternatives

 Apart from MSHTML, Microsoft also has and uses several other layout engines.
 One of them, known as Tasman, was used in Internet Explorer 5 for Mac.
 Development of Internet Explorer for Mac was halted in roughly 2003, but development of Tasman continued to a limited extent, and was later included in Office 2004 for Mac.
 Office for Mac 2011 uses the open source WebKit engine.
-Microsoft's now defunct web design product, Expression Web as well as Visual Studio 2008 and later do not use Internet Explorer's MSHTML engine, but rather a different engine.
+Microsoft's now defunct web design product, Expression Web, as well as Visual Studio 2008 and later, do not use Internet Explorer's MSHTML engine, but rather a different engine.

-In 2014, MSHTML was forked to create the engine EdgeHTML for Microsoft Edge on Windows 10.
+In 2014, MSHTML was forked to create the engine EdgeHTML for Microsoft Edge [Legacy] on Windows 10.
 The new engine is "designed for interoperability with the modern web" and deprecates or removes a number of legacy components and behaviors, including document modes, ensuring that pure, standards-compliant HTML will render properly in browsers without the need for special considerations by web developers.
-This resulted in a completely new browser called Microsoft Edge (now referred to as "Microsoft Edge Legacy"), which replaced Internet Explorer as a stock browser of Windows and a base of Microsoft's web related services until its replacement with a Blink and Chromium based Microsoft Edge in late 2020.
+This resulted in a completely new browser called Microsoft Edge (later referred to as "Microsoft Edge Legacy", with a flat blue "e" icon) which replaced Internet Explorer as Windows' stock browser and became the base of Microsoft's web related services, until its replacement with a Blink / Chromium-based browser, also called Microsoft Edge (with a brand new wave-like icon) in late 2020.